Road Cyclist: 2019 and 2020 Giro Rosa stage winner, and Tour de Yorkshire Queen of the Mountain

 The 2019 season was a great one for Lizzy with multiple top 10 results, including winning Stage 8 of the longest race on the women’s calendar, the Giro Rosa.
 She also finished ninth overall in the Tour de Yorkshire in May along with the Stage 1 Queen of the Mountain jersey, and seventh overall in the Women’s Tour in June.

 Lizzy started her 2020 season with a 6th position in Omloop Het Nieuwsblad, and once the calendar resumed in late 2020 she had quick success with a 2nd place at GP de Plouay, and a breakaway stage win at the Giro Rosa on Stage 4 (170km) from Assisi to Tivoli.
 Lizzy joined Ceratizit-WNT Pro Cycling for the 2021 season however sadly crashed during the Strade Bianche in early March.
-Lizzy finished the race, but began to experience concussion symptoms afterwards and has since been recovering at home in Sheffield.
-She hopes to be back on the start line soon, and back to racing that she loves.
+Lizzy finished the race, but began to experience concussion symptoms afterwards and experienced a long road to recovery throughout 2021.
 To find out more, you can listen to this Cycling Podcast - Service Course episode where she talks about her return.

 Off the bike, Lizzy is a co-host of The Cycling Podcast - Service Course going behind the scenes with some of the leading kit manufacturers, designers and innovators in cycling.
 When Lizzy's not following her love of travel, she likes to cook her way around the world instead.
 Lizzy also has a keen interest in supporting grass roots cycling projects, particularly with children from under-privileged backgrounds having spent time in care herself.
 She loves music and impressively has a professional performance diploma in the flute.